 - In – Progress - Some level of inspection has been started but has not been completed.
 Some accessibility bugs may have been identified and fixed.

 - Partially Remediated - Inspection is close to being completed, and the majority of the known accessibility bugs have been remediated.

 - Remediated – Known accessibility bugs have been identified and remediated and on-going inspections are being completed.
 Re-inspections are being done on a regular basis as content, templates and framework are being updated.

-The Digital Content and Accessibility Team reserves the right to audit your webpages/websites.
+The Digital Experience (DigitalX) team reserves the right to audit your webpages/websites.
 Refer to MSU IT's web accessibility auditing protocol for recommended auditing best practices.